vojtasvoboda/artillery-docs/source/testing_http.rst

     }

-If count is omitted, the loop will run indefinitely.
+If count is omitted, the loop will run *indefinitely*.

 ``loop`` is an array - any number of requests can be specified.
 Variables, cookie and response parsing will work as expected.